Drogue parachute: Parachuting

 Drogue parachutes are sometimes used to deploy a main or reserve parachute by using the drag generated by the drogue to pull the main parachute out of its container.
 Such a drogue is referred to as a pilot chute when used in a single user (sports) parachute system.
 The pilot chute is only used to deploy the main or reserve parachute; it is not used for slowing down or for stability.
-Tandem systems are different; a drogue is so deployed shortly after exiting the aircraft as to reduce the terminal velocity of the pair of tandem jumpers.
-It is later used to deploy the main parachute as on sports systems.
+Tandem systems are different; a drogue is deployed shortly after exiting the aircraft to reduce the terminal velocity of the pair of tandem jumpers during freefall.
+It is later used to deploy the main parachute as on single-person parachutes.

-Numerous innovations and improvements have been made to drogue parachutes intended for this purpose; examples include a patent for an anti-spinning feature granted during 1972, and improved force distribution granted in 2011.
+Numerous innovations and improvements have been made to drogue parachutes intended for this purpose; examples include a patent for an antispinning feature granted during 1972, and improved force distribution granted in 2011.

 Deceleration

-When used to shorten an aircraft's landing, a drogue chute is called a drag parachute or braking parachute.
-They are particularly useful for landings on wet or icy runways and for high speed emergency landing.
+When used to shorten an aircraft's landing distance, a drogue chute is called a drag parachute or braking parachute.
+They remain effective for landings on wet or icy runways and for high-speed emergency landings.